gargpriyank/ibmcloud-iac-examples/roks-vpc/README.md

-# Infrastructure as Code example 1
+# Infrastructure as Code ROKS VPC

-This directory contains the terraform code to provision IBM cloud VPC infrastructure Gen 2, Red Hat OpenShift cluster in VPC, Public Gateway, VPN
+This directory contains the terraform code to provision IBM cloud VPC infrastructure Gen 2, Red Hat OpenShift Kubernetes Service cluster in VPC, Public Gateway, VPN
 Gateway to connect to other VPC network or on-premise network, IBM Databases for MongoDB (configurable to any other IBM database service) and IBM
 Event Streams (Kafka).